Brocante and cuisine: a winning duo for more sustainable gastronomy

 David Gallienne, chef at Le Jardin des Plumes restaurant (3 toques) in Giverny, is also a devotee of antique shops and flea markets for crockery and decoration, notably for his guest house O Plum'Art. " It's always been part of my upbringing to recycle or divert objects.
 When I was a kid, for lack of means, we always bought second-hand ", he admits.

 Jean Covillault is no different.
-Since taking part in the Top Chef TV show, the young chef has opened several short-lived restaurants, which didn't leave him enough time to amortize the eventual purchase of new crockery. " I'd rather spend more time looking for second-hand items than paying full price," he admits. " Besides, it's part of my personal convictions to limit my consumption and salvage.
+Since taking part in the Top Chef TV show, the young chef has opened several short-lived restaurants, which didn't leave him enough time to amortize the cost of buying new crockery. " I'd rather spend more time looking for second-hand items than paying full price," he admits. " Besides, it's part of my personal convictions to limit my consumption and salvage.
 I know flea markets and destocking places.
 I also have friends who lend me crockery...
 My cooking is simple, so I don't need bespoke plates to showcase what I do. "

 For his part, David Gallienne loves collecting antique trunks and toy boxes, which take him straight back to childhood. " I think it's pretty and quite symbolic," he says.
 It's a sentiment that Alain Ducasse might well understand, as one of his favorite pieces is a confectionery representative's briefcase from 1932, containing dozens of candy samples encased in glass tubes!